ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 ## Examine privacy, compliance, and data protection standards on Azure

 # Part 6: Describe Azure cost management and service level agreements
+CapEx VS OpEx
+- Enterprise Agreement (EA) subscriptions and Azure Reserved Instances are CapEx solutions
+- pay-as-you-go subscriptions are also available and are considered OpEx.
+- Azure gives you the *flexibility* to choose.

+MSDN
+- MSDN Platforms is a comprehensive, cost-effective set of resources for setting up development and test environments.
+- This will be accessible as a benefit of a pay-as-you-go subscription

 ## Plan and manage your Azure costs
 ## Choose the right Azure services by examining SLAs and service lifecycle